rwdroge/pug2024OTEL/README.md

 Now that we have our Agent key file that contains the secret and server configuration details, it's time to go ahead with the installation of the Command Center Agent!

 #### Tasks:
+> only when using OpenEdge Command Center Server
 1. Create and download an Agent Key file that you can use during the OpenEdge Command Center Agent installation
 2. Start the OpenEdge Command Center Agent Installer (PROGRESS_OECC_AGENT_1.3.0_WIN_64.exe)
 3. Click **Next** in the Introduction section
 4. Accept the License Agreement and choose **Next**
 5. Change the Java directory to: <JavaDir> and leave other options as-is and choose **Next**
+> only when using OpenEdge Command Center Server
 6. In the Server Connections section, select the earlier saved Agent Key file by clicking the **Choose..** button
 7. Select the Agent Key file and choose **Open**
 > [!NOTE] All other fields are automatically filled after selecting the Agent Key file
+> otherwise it's not important what values you enter here
 8. Choose **Next**
 9. Select the OpenEdge Installation directory (DLC) and choose **Next**
 10. Review the installation info and choose **Install**